Martyn P. Casey

 Martyn Paul Casey (born 10 July 1960) is an English-born Australian rock bass guitarist.
 He has been a member of the Triffids, Nick Cave and the Bad Seeds and Grinderman.
 Casey plays either his Fender Precision Bass or Fender Jazz Bass.

 Biography

 Martyn Paul Casey was born in Chesterfield, Derbyshire, England on 10 July 1960 and has a twin brother Mark.
-Casey's original band was called The Nobodies which was formed in February 1980, with Matthew Stirling (Matthew de la Hunty, later of Tall Tales and True) on guitar and Steve Eskine on drums (this line-up of the band released a cassette of their recordings).
-In early 1981 he left The Nobodies and played in a reggae band, A2Z.
-When not touring he lives in Fremantle with his wife and children where he plays with The Painkillers.
+Casey's original band, the Nobodies, was formed in February 1980, with Matthew Stirling (Matthew de la Hunty, later of Tall Tales and True) on guitar and Steve Eskine on drums (this line-up of the band released a cassette of their recordings).
+In early 1981 he left the Nobodies and played in a reggae band, A2Z.
+He lives in Fremantle, Australia, with his wife and children where he plays with the Painkillers.